 - West Palm Beach

 4 of the Best Reasons to Work in Hospitality Management

 1. Career Security

 Even during slow economies, accommodations and food service managers are often in demand.
 People love dining out and staying overnight in other places—both close to home and far away.
 And the numbers prove it.
-For instance, the U.S. restaurant industry generates over $782 billion in sales each year.
+For instance, the U.S. restaurant industry generated $659 billion in sales in 2020.
 Plus, according to the American Hotel & Lodging Association, America's hotel and lodging industry generates more than $160 billion while employing nearly 1.9 million people.
 And did you know that the U.S. receives the most spending by international travelers—more than double what second-ranked Spain receives?
 It's true.
 In addition, the U.S. resort and timeshare industry accounts for many billions of dollars in annual revenue at home and around the world.

 2. Financial Rewards